aikalima/airbnb_proxy/README.md

 ```

 Search options:
-* To specify number of search results, append query string 'searchResults' and number of desired results, like:
+* To specify number of search results, append query string 'searchResults' and number of desired results, for example:
-'''curl localhost:4000/search/los-angeles?searchResults=100'''
+'''
+curl localhost:4000/search/los-angeles?searchResults=100
+'''
-* To specify number guests, append query string 'guests' and number of desired guests, like:
+* To specify number guests, append query string 'guests' and number of desired guests, for example:
-'''curl localhost:4000/search/los-angeles?guests=2'''
+'''
+curl localhost:4000/search/los-angeles?guests=2
+'''

 Get listing details by listing id (returned by search as 'hostingId'):
 ```